logdna/mezmo-workshops/content/en/transaction-to-s3/docs/destinations.md

 ## Step 1: Add the S3 Destination

-Now that all our data is cleaned, let's get the transactional data into an S3 bucket for later use.
+With our data cleaned, let's get the financial transactions into an S3 bucket for later use.

-You will need some information from you AWS account here.
-Specifically, you will need
+You will need the following information from you AWS account:

 * `AWS Access Key ID`
 * `AWS Secret Access Key`